ipdor/StudyAtCoursera/Web Design for Everybody: Basics of Web Development & Coding Specialization/Advanced Styling with Responsive Design/Week1/Week1.md

 # What To Do When Your Tool is Deprecated

-* Responsive Design – you want to make sure that your site looks good in multiple viewports
+* Responsive Design ¨C you want to make sure that your site looks good in multiple viewports

 * Automated testing - you want to site that can do that testing with as little work on your part as possible

-* Browser extension – you may want a tool that you install on your browser so that you do not need to go to a different tab to test a site.
+* Browser extension ¨C you may want a tool that you install on your browser so that you do not need to go to a different tab to test a site.

 With this knowledge you can create a search term to match your needs.